Christian Genest: Community service

 Christian Genest has served the mathematical and statistical communities in many ways.
 Among others, he was director of the Institut des sciences mathématiques du Québec (2012–15), president of the Statistical Society of Canada (2007–08) and president of the Association des statisticiennes et statisticiens du Québec (2005–08).
 He served on Statistics Canada's Advisory Committee on Statistical Methods for several years, and on the editorial board of various peer-review journals, including The Canadian Journal of Statistics (1988–2003), the Journal de la Société française de statistique (1999–2008) and the Journal of Multivariate Analysis (2003–2015).
 He was also editor in chief of The Canadian Journal of Statistics (1998–2000) and guest editor for various books and special issues, including two for Insurance: Mathematics and Economics (2005, 2009).
 From September 2015 to May 2019, he was editor in chief of the Journal of Multivariate Analysis.
 His many contributions earned him the Distinguished Service Award from the Statistical Society of Canada as early as 1997.

 Others

 Christian Genest is married to Johanna G. Nešlehová, professor of statistics at McGill University.
-One of his sisters, Sylvie Genest, is a professor of music at the Université du Québec à Montréal.
+One of his sisters, Sylvie Genest, is a professor in the Faculty of Arts at the Université du Québec à Montréal.
 Christian has four children (Marianne, Arnaud, Vincent, Richard).
 Vincent Genest is himself a researcher and the author of many papers in mathematical physics.